 The Contingency of Resilience: Emotional Labour, Wellbeing and the Commons

 The need to be resilient, to be insurgent, and to make things happen beyond the grant-funded life-cycle of a designated research project that allows us the freedom to create with abandon necessitates a reckoning with the fact that meaningful caretakership demands labour.
 All too often, much of this labour is unpaid and uncredited, and is incredibly extractive, especially for the untenured and precariously employed who, like me, negotiate caregiving responsibilities and a fractional full-time equivalency.
 Moreover, as Kaiama Glover has acknowledged in relation to the affordances of the digital (2021, p.
 228), our radical aspirations need “grounding and reorient[ing]” to better understand the limits of the platforms we use and the resource that sustains them.
 Whereas a resource such as the collaboratively-conceived A Colony in Crisis: The Saint-Domingue Grain Shortage of 1789, which nevertheless owes its existence to the “many hours” of unpaid labour contributed by its authors (Corlett-Rivera et al., 2021), has become self-sustaining thanks to a longstanding agreement with the institution that has pledged to underwrite it, many others have to draw on personal resources to keep their assemblages alive.
 This was the case for Jasmine Claude Narcisse’s (now defunct) Mémoire de Femmes, a digital reproduction of a reference work and annotated bibliography on women from Haitian history that Narcisse was commissioned to put together by Unicef in Haiti that was first published in 1997.
 Hosted on her own self-maintained website (Narcisse, 2020), Narcisse took down the reproduced book content pertaining to Mémoire de Femmes in 2023, partly motivated by her own contentious feelings about a work that was completed “over 30 years ago in Haiti, without access to all the sources available at the moment” but also in response to the fact that the book had “been pillaged,” with people “reproduc[ing] parts (big and small) of it with zero credit” (Narcisse, 2024).
-Though a material imprint of Narcisse’s Mémoire lives on in the original book that was published as part of the limited Unicef print-run, the void created by its once-presence as an penccess digital resource is a further reminder of the “mutability of the digital” (Donaldson, p.
+Though a material imprint of Narcisse’s Mémoire lives on in the original book that was published as part of the limited Unicef print-run, the void created by its once-presence as an open-access digital resource is a further reminder of the “mutability of the digital” (Donaldson, p.
 26).
 Moreover, the excerpted pillaged passages that exist in various online spaces remind us that the affordances and freedoms of the digital do not instinctively nurture “ethical approaches … to capturing” or reproducing the work of others that shows respect for original authorship, labour and care (Donaldson, p.
 27).